 Patients who were not prescribed or dispensed antibiotics (Table 1) on or within 3 days of the initial date of service

-For performance, the measure will be calculated as the number of patient encounters where antibiotics were neither prescribed nor dispensed on or within 3 days of the episode for acute bronchitis/bronchiolitis over the total number of encounters in the denominator (patients aged 3 months and older with an outpatient, telephone, online assessment, observation or ED visit for acute bronchitis/bronchiolitis).
+For performance, the measure will be calculated as the number of patient encounters where antibiotics were neither prescribed nor dispensed on or within 3 days of the episode for acute bronchitis/bronchiolitis over the total number of encounters in the denominator (patients aged 3 months and older with an outpatient, telephone, e-visit or virtual check-in, observation or ED visit for acute bronchitis/bronchiolitis).
 A higher score indicates appropriate treatment of patients with acute bronchitis/bronchiolitis (e.g., the proportion for whom antibiotics were not prescribed or dispensed on or three days after the encounter).
 Delayed prescriptions (where an antibiotic was prescribed and patient was instructed to delay taking the antibiotic) are considered “Performance Not Met”.

 Table 1 – Antibiotic Medications

-Note: This list should be used when assessing antibiotic prescriptions for the denominator exclusion and numerator components.
+Note: This list should be used when assessing antibiotic prescriptions for the denominator exclusion and numerator components

 Penicillin G sodium benzathineprocaine